 Tillamook County Community Health Centers

 An Innovative and Collaborative Model for Increasing

 Psychiatric Access in Rural Oregon

-Synergy is supporting TCCHC in developing a full spectrum, stepped-care, behavioral health program.
-Integration components include, but are not limited to, the Psychiatric Access to Treatment and Health (PATHways) program, a Primary Care Behavioral Health Service which includes Medication for Addiction Treatment (MAT), and a primary care Bi-Directional Integration services with their local community mental health provider.
-Through a community facilitation process, Synergy is supporting TCCHC in offering psychiatric consultation outside the walls of their health center to several Tillamook County organizations and their clients.
+Synergy supported TCCHC in developing a full spectrum, stepped-care, behavioral health program.
+Integration components included, but were not limited to, the Psychiatric Access to Treatment and Health (PATHways) program, a primary care behavioral health service that included Medication for Addiction Treatment (MAT), and primary care bi-directional integration services with their local community mental health provider.
+Through a community facilitation process, Synergy supported TCCHC in offering psychiatric consultation outside the walls of their health center to several Tillamook County organizations and their clients.